XavierCooney/mipsy-editor-features/README.md

 # Mipsy editor features

-Search for `Mipsy Editor Features` in the marketplace to install.
+To install for the vscode, search for `Mipsy Editor Features` in the marketplace and click install.

 Features:
- - Language server
+ - A language server
    - Error reporting
    - Context specific code completion (instructions/directives/labels/constants/syscall numbers)
  - A decompile button (vscode only)